BenRogersNewsome/First-Order-Logic/readme.md

 ## Graph

 Provides the logic which backs the semantic engine of first-order logic, using an in-memory graph structure.
 The graph is rarely operated on directly but is managed by the public interface created by the many default predicates and functions.

-## Formula

-Provides an interface for Clause-Normal formulae that can be operated on, and queried, in a semantic way.

-# Strong vs Weak Typing for formula definitions

-In general, strong static typing is more useful when we will need to query the formula directly - i.e for inspecting it in some external package, whereas weak typing (in other words, enum typing) is more useful when we wish to walk the formula and produce outputs in first-order logic.

-For this reason, this package allows both situations.
-The `syntax` package defines an interface for strongly-typed syntactic expressions, which can be queried and manipulated without worrying about the underlying semantics, and the `formula` package defines a weakly typed CNF formula, which can be walked